 Whether you officially have “time off” or not, whether it’s a holiday or not, you can still make all their wishes come true in some way.
 Find out how to spend the time you DO have with the ones you love — then make the most of it.

-Just in case you’re wondering exactly what my kids desired from me during our break, here’s a sample of what we did over Christmas vacation:
+Just in case you’re wondering exactly what my kids wanted from me during our school break, here’s a sample of what we did over Christmas vacation:

 My youngest child did my makeup (and hair).
 We read and sang together, shopped, and enjoyed cocoa and marshmallows by the fire.
 We created delicious food in the kitchen, played games and worked puzzles.
 We went ice skating and got coffee and doughnuts.
 And there was still be plenty of time to watch movies and sleep in.